MerginMaps/docs/src/manage/plugin-multi-server-use/index.md

-# How to Use <QGISPluginName /> with Multiple Servers
+# How to Use QGIS Plugin with Multiple Servers

 There is a default server <MainDomainNameLink /> which is configured in <QGISPluginName />.
 But there might be some cases you will want to use some custom server (e.g. you host it yourself).
 We will cover two typical use cases